An A-Z Travel Guide to Auckland on $10 or less .....

 Coast to Coast Walkway - pick up an information sheet from an i-SITE that provides a map and details about the walk from The Viaduct to Onehunga (16km / 4 hours).
 Alternatively visit Coast to Coast walkway.

 North Shore Literary Walks - Literary walks around Devonport, Takapuna and Castor Bay - www.bookcouncil.org.nz.

 Waterfront walk - Walk alongside the Waitemata Harbour from Quay Street in the city to Mission Bay (6.3 kms), add another 3kms to get to St Heliers beach via Kohimarama.
 It's a flat walk, note the path is shared with cyclists.
 Buses drive the route frequently to get you to/from the city if need be.
 (Toilets and drinking fountains are located in Okahu Bay, Mission Bay, Kohimarama and St Heliers).

 Xmas Lights, Franklin Road, Ponsonby

 Every year many of the residents in Franklin Road light up their homes and gardens to celebrate Christmas.
 It's well worth visiting to see the festive display, the lights are switched on 1 December.
 Other Christmas events include Auckland Farmers Santa Parade and Christmas in the Park.
 Smith & Caughey, 261 Queen Street have a Christmas display in the windows from mid November.
-In 2016 a 10 metre tall LEGO Christmas Tree will light up Aotea Square from 25 November until 27 December.

 You might find what you’re looking for at one of Auckland’s many markets: